FreeCodeCampTrondheim/BaWoEngine/README.md

 Trello Workflow: https://trello.com/b/ZAjtOhZX/bawo-engine

 This project is the basis for the following future projects:
-* BaWo Module Creator - web tool for crafting JSON modules
+* BaWo Module Creator - web tool for crafting modules
 * Golden Hands - a BaWo-based game about human potential

 ## UPDATED DOCUMENTATION: